onzelf/FCDL/README.md

 ## Conclusion

-The FCDL framework represents a practical approach to the complex challenge of federated computing deployment.
+The FCDL v1.0 framework represents a promising approach to the complex challenge of federated computing deployment.
 By separating intent from implementation, it creates a foundation for more maintainable, adaptable federated systems.

-> This MNIST proof of concept shows a practical implementation of the architecture.
+> This MNIST proof of concept is a practical implementation of the architecture.
 With additional development of domain-specific templates and integration with AI code generation agents, FCDL could support broader adoption of federated computing in various industries.